-What Can a Handyman Do in Wapakoneta, Ohio?
+What Can a Handyman Do Without a License in Wapakoneta, Ohio?

 In Ohio, most “handyman”/general home repair work is not covered by a single statewide general-contractor license.
 However, Ohio DOES require a state license for specific construction trades (electrical, plumbing, HVAC/refrigeration, hydronics, and others) and for any work that requires local building permits/inspections.
 In Wapakoneta (Auglaize County), you should expect local registration/permits through the city building department for jobs that trigger permits, and you must avoid state-licensed trades unless you hold the proper Ohio license.